jay-sonawane/jay-sonawane.github.io/_pages/work.md

     </div>
     <p class="work-text">
       <strong>Data Scientist</strong> | <i>Carnot Technologies</i> <br/>
         Interned with the Data Science team.
-Worked on hyperspectral imaging provided by sentinel-hub archives to develop a machine learning framework to forecast sugar content and date of harvest.
-Analysed over 200 sugarcane farms across the nation.
+Extracted hyperspectral imaging data provided by sentinel-hub archives to develop a machine learning framework to forecast sugar content and date of harvest for sugarcane crop.
+Analysed over 200 sugarcane farms across the nation for a complete crop cycle.
     </p>
     <br>
   </div>